Kisna: The Warrior Poet: Soundtrack

 Subhash Ghai combined the musical talent of A. R. Rahman and Ismail Darbar to create the soundtrack.
 Ghai roped in his usual associate Rahman originally, but had to sign in Ismail Darbar to complete the project as Rahman was busy with the works of The Lord of the Rings.
 Ghai says: "Rahman was my original choice because it is an international project and I wanted both the festive and soulful element of Indian music.
-However, he was busy with the Lord of Rings and excused (himself saying) that he won't be able to do the whole album.
-So he has done the theme song and the English song.
 Then I asked Ismail to do the rest because apart from Rahman he has the knowledge and ability to fuse Western and Indian classical music.
-The way he has used Ustad Rashid Khan's voice in "Kahe Ujare Mori Neend" is really captivating.
-The music has turned out so well that you can't distinguish an Ismail song from a Rahman one".
+The way he has used Ustad Rashid Khan's voice in "Kahe Ujare Mori Neend" is really captivating."

 Rahman returned to do the background score of the movie, on Ghai's request.
 The soundtrack got excellent reviews and was immensely praised.
 The lyrics were penned by Javed Akhtar.
+One English song "My Wish Comes True", was written by Blaaze.
 According to the Indian trade website Box Office India, with around 12,00,000 units sold, this film's soundtrack album was the year's twelfth highest-selling.